padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 This bundle deploys Hazelcast using Helm Charts with Prometheus metrics enabled.
 It also includes the PadoGrid container for ingesting mock data into the Hazelcast cluster.

-For Prometheus instructions plese see the following link: [Configuring Prometheus Metrics](README-PROM.md).
+For Prometheus instructions please see the following link: [Configuring Prometheus Metrics](README-PROM.md).

 ## Installing Bundle